moodle/devdocs/general/development/tools/mdk.md

    1. Via Homebrew: `brew upgrade moodle-sdk`
 1. Run MDK doctor to fix its `masterBranch` configuration. `mdk doctor --fix --masterbranch`
 1. Run MDK doctor to check the master instances. `mdk doctor --all`
-   1. If you don't see an error saying something like “stable_master is on branch master instead of MOODLE_XX_STABLE”, then you're all good.
+   1. If you don't see an error saying something like "stable_master is on branch master instead of MOODLE_XX_STABLE", then you're all good.
 Otherwise, do a hard reset your master instances:

 ```
 mdk update -c